AbdurRoqeeb/Analysis-of-Airplane-Crashes-from-1908-to-2009/README.md

 ----
 ## Findings
-Analysis and visualizaton was done with Microsoft Power BI and the following insights were derived:
+Analysis and visualization was done with Microsoft Power BI and the following insights were derived:
 - Total number of crashes between 1908 and 2009 is 5,236.
 - Total number of passengers aboard is above 140,000 and total number of fatalities is above 105,000.
 The fatality rate is 72.87%
 - Weather is the major cause of plane crash, which accounts for more than 1,600 of the total crashes.